 If you're going to be away from home longer much higher-capacity models are available, and we'd advise looking at 15,000mAh and above.
 These will be heavy, however, so don't expect to carry them in a pocket.
 (Remember that you can't take anything higher than 27,000mAh (100Wh) on a plane without the airline's approval.)

 One sought after feature is an LCD screen that gives an exact readout of how much capacity remains (using a four-LED system on higher-capacity banks can be misleading), but you might also want to look for waterproofing and ruggedising, a solar panel that can charge the bank away from home, and integrated LED torches and lanyards.
-You may pay extra for these features.
+You can even now find power banks that support wireless charging.
+Note that you may pay extra for these features.

 Ports & Performance